Sithum02/SLAP-Sonic-ParkAssist/README.md

 ## Setup & Usage
-1. **Assemble the Hardware**: Connect the ultrasonic sensors to the microcontroller according to the schematic diagram.
+1. **Assemble the Hardware**: Connect the ultrasonic sensors and buzzers to the main ports according to the user manual.
-2. **Install the Code**: Upload the Arduino code to the microcontroller using the Arduino IDE.
-3. **Power Up**: Provide the required power to the system and ensure the sensors are properly positioned on the vehicle.
+2. **Connect the Sensors to the Car**: Carefully drill holes with the provided drill bit and wire the sensors to the relevant positions.
+3. **Connect the Speaker**: Wire the buzzers to the four corners of the car.
+4. **Power Up**: Connect the product to a 12V power line of the car.
-4. **Test the System**: The system will begin providing real-time audio feedback as the vehicle moves, helping the driver navigate tight parking spaces.
+5. **Test the System**: The system will begin providing real-time audio feedback as the vehicle moves, helping the driver navigate tight parking spaces.

 ## Challenges Faced
 - **Sensor Placement and Calibration**: Positioning the sensors correctly to ensure accurate obstacle detection while accounting for vehicle dimensions.